 Let’s allow the facts to speak for themselves.
 The historical parallels are remarkable:

-- John McClane, the protagonist, comes as we see at the beginning of the movie, from the sky to save those in need.
+- John McClane, the protagonist, as we see at the beginning of the movie, flies in from the sky to save those in need.
 Jesus came from Heaven to save a world in need.

-- This scene from the movie is now a popular Christmas Tree ornament.
+- This scene in the air ducts from the movie is now a popular Christmas Tree ornament.

 - Holly is the name of John McClane’s wife.
 She could have been named Molly or Polly, but no, she’s named after the quintessential Christmas plant.

 - At one point, John McClane goes up to the highest point on the Nakatomi building and fires a machine gun into the sky to get attention.
 The Wise Men followed a bright star in the sky to find the Baby Jesus.

 On the 30th anniversary of the movie, 20th Century Fox — realizing that their blockbuster hit had been the subject of intense, heated, polarizing debate — decided to resolve this silly argument while taking advantage of the popular meme by releasing a special Die Hard – Christmas Edition 4K DVD in December 2018, including a re-cut trailer to present the film as a heartwarming Christmas story.
 They humbly call it “The Greatest Christmas Story.”
 This trended big on YouTube.